How to Apply

-- Assist other laboratory personnel in the conduct of experiments, including teaching specific procedures and methods and the use of equipment, and help manage the laboratory.
+- Assist other laboratory personnel in the conduct of experiments

-- General laboratory maintenance, including keeping records up-to-date, restocking supplies, preparing stock and drug solutions.
+- General laboratory maintenance, including keeping records updated, restocking supplies, preparing stock and drug solutions.

-- A Bachelor's degree in psychology or biological science or related field and a minimum of 1 year of related research experience is required.
+- A Bachelor's degree in psychology or biological science or related field.

-- Experience with research procedures in the fields of behavioral neuroscience and neuropsychopharmacology, including animal handling, small animal surgery, stereotaxic surgery, behavioral testing, basic histological procedures, preparation of solutions and reagents, and construction of intravenous catheters.
+- Experience with research procedures in the fields of behavioral neuroscience and neuropsychopharmacology, including animal handling, behavioral testing, basic histological procedures, and preparation of solutions and reagents.